kailenking/Dynamic-Thermometer-/README.md

 # Dynamic-Thermometer-

-This project is on how to make a thermometer that changes color based on the temperature.
+This project is on how to make a temperature system that changes color based on the temperature.
 This also has the capibilites to activate objects based on certain climate conditiions.